TurBoss/blt/doc/tree.rst

  quotes indicates to always search for a node by its label (for example, even if the node is labeled "parent").

-Modifies can can be chained.
+Modifiers can can be chained.
 For example "10->parent->firstchild" looks for the node with an ID of 10, then its parent, and then the parent's first child node.
 It's an error the node can't be found.
 For example, **lastchild** and **firstchild** will generate errors if the node has no